 A little bit about the student in me:

-My undergraduate work is in Business Administration with double concentrations in marketing and in international business.
-I completed my graduate studies during a fantastic year at the London School of Economics and received my Masters in Social Policy and Development.
-I have wavered between pursuing a doctorate and pursuing the practical, and for the meantime have fallen on the side of practical.
+I completed my graduate studies during an incredible year at the London School of Economics where I received my Masters in Social Policy and Development.
+That experience — that journey — was the catalyst in starting this blog and in chronicling my adventures and thoughts.
 My primary interest lies in the realm of international development with a particular focus on global health.
 Sub-Saharan Africa has always held my attention and I have focused heavily on the areas of HIV/AIDS, global health, basic education for social development, and refugees/IDP-related issues.
+In Anguilla, I serve on the board of the Omololu International School and have pioneered the Pack for a Purpose initiative between the Frangipani Beach Resort and the Blowing Point Youth Development Center.

 Though I have completed my formal education (for the time being at least), I find one of the best parts of traveling and exploring new cultures is the ability to constantly learn and grow as a student of the world.